-And a target of 1.5 degrees Celsius of warming is actually optimistic.
+A target of 1.5 degrees Celsius of warming is optimistic.
 In the Paris Climate Accords, which the United States backed out of under President Trump, the goal was to keep warming below 2 degrees Celsius; globally, we are not even on track to do that.

 The increased risks that Masson-Delmotte mentions are already visible in the United States.
 There are more fires across the West, food system instability across the Midwest, increased water scarcity in the Southwest, and a growing rate of extreme weather events taking place all over.

 One of the biggest challenges when looking at the impacts of climate change is that it is often not possible to directly connect it to a specific hurricane, flood, drought, or fire.
 But while several elements go into a specific weather event, we are undoubtedly living through an unprecedented number of "1,000-year storms,”extreme heat waves, and droughts.